Skip to content

 Based on these measurements, participants were divided into four groups:

-After the second measurement, participants were followed for many years—up to 12 years in the Finnish Public Sector Study, up to 22 years in the Whitehall II Study, and even up to 35 years in the Helsinki Businessmen Study.
+After the second measurement, participants were followed for many years—in the Finnish Public Sector Study for up to 12 years, in the Whitehall II Study for up to 22 years, and in the Helsinki Businessmen Study for up to 35 years.

 Additionally, factors that can influence health were considered—such as age, gender, blood pressure, cholesterol, and whether someone smoked.

-The study’s results provide remarkable insights: People who manage to lose their excess weight between the ages of 40 and 50 are less likely to develop chronic diseases later—and live longer.
+The study results provide remarkable insights: People who manage to reduce their overweight between the ages of 40 and 50 are less likely to develop chronic diseases later—and live longer.

 Whitehall II Study

 In the Whitehall II Study, 45 percent of participants with persistent overweight developed at least one chronic disease such as heart attack, stroke, cancer, asthma, or COPD over the years.
-In the group that transitioned from overweight to normal weight in middle age, this figure was only 27 percent.
+In the group that transitioned from overweight to normal weight in midlife, this proportion was only 27 percent.

 Finnish Public Sector Study

-The Finnish Public Sector Study also confirmed these results: People with persistent overweight were about twice as likely to develop a chronic disease as those who lost weight in middle age.
+The Finnish Public Sector Study also confirmed these results: People with persistent overweight were about twice as likely to develop a chronic disease as those who lost weight in midlife.

 Helsinki Businessmen Study

-The Helsinki Businessmen Study focused primarily on life expectancy: It showed that men who lost weight in middle age lived longer on average than men who remained overweight.
+The Helsinki Businessmen Study focused primarily on life expectancy: It showed that men who lost weight in midlife lived longer on average than men who remained overweight.

-Importantly, the positive effect was already evident with moderate weight loss—on average, participants who lost weight reduced their body weight by about 6.5 percent.
-The results strongly suggest that even moderate weight loss between the ages of 40 and 50 can significantly improve health and increase life expectancy.
+Importantly, the positive effect was already evident with moderate weight loss—on average, participants who lost weight shed about 6.5 percent of their body weight.
+The results strongly suggest that even moderate weight loss between the ages of 40 and 50 can strengthen health in the long term and increase life expectancy.

 Limitations of the Study